HeyGen Avatar V Review 2026: I Made 14 Avatars From My Phone — Here’s the Honest Verdict

 The Bottom Line

 HeyGen Avatar V is the first AI avatar tool I’d recommend without caveats for business video production.
 The 15-second setup, excellent lip-sync, and multilingual support make it the clear leader in 2026.
+After producing 40+ videos across client work and internal projects, it’s replaced approximately 70% of my traditional talking-head video production.

 Author: Akshay Kothari runs Tools Stack AI.